Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Introduction

-In recent decades, research on software and hardware security has grown significantly, driven by concerns about data privacy and the resilience of traditional computing systems to sophisticated attacks \cite{meltdown_2020}.
-Interest in neuromorphic computing—driven by AI-powered edge computing and the Internet of Things—has surged in recent years, yet critical research gaps remain.
-These include challenges in hardware and software security, such as hardware Trojans, watermarking, encryption, reverse engineering, and attacks that target diverse architectures or arise from cross-domain software interactions.
+In recent decades, research on software and hardware security has grown significantly, driven by concerns about data privacy and the resilience of traditional computing systems to sophisticated attacks \cite{gupta2025ai}.
+However, the security implications of neuromorphic systems remain less explored, particularly when software-level attacks interact with hardware substrates, device non-idealities, and in-memory computation.
+These challenges include hardware Trojans, watermarking, encryption, reverse engineering, and attacks that target diverse architectures or arise from cross-domain software interactions.

-Despite rapid progress in neuromorphic computing, the integration of spiking neural networks with memristive devices introduces unique security challenges that remain insufficiently addressed.
-In this survey paper, we present a thorough analysis of the security vulnerabilities and countermeasures in neuromorphic computing, with particular attention to hardware and software for integrating spiking neural networks with memristive devices and the security implications of PUFs.
-We examine attacks such as power and electromagnetic side-channels, and adversarial manipulations, while also discussing architectural and cryptographic defenses.
-By reviewing the existing literature, experimental results, and real-world case studies, we offer a comprehensive perspective on the security landscape of neuromorphic computing.
-Additionally, we review the techniques that aim to strengthen the system's resistance to various attacks by implementing countermeasures like data obfuscation and adversarial training.
+A flagship example of in-memory computing and neuromorphic computing is the integration of spiking neural networks (SNNs) with memristive devices.
+Memristor-based implementations of SNNs present unique security challenges that remain insufficiently addressed.
+In this survey paper, we present a thorough analysis of the vulnerabilities and countermeasures in neuromorphic computing, with particular attention to hardware and software approaches for integrating spiking neural networks with memristive devices and the security implications of Physical Unclonable Functions (PUFs) and True Random Number Generators (TRNGs).
+We examine attacks such as power and electromagnetic side-channels, and adversarial manipulations, while also discussing architectural and algorithmic defenses.
+By reviewing existing literature and reported experimental evidence, we provide a comprehensive perspective on the security landscape of neuromorphic computing.
+Additionally, we review the techniques that aim to strengthen the system's resistance to various attacks by implementing countermeasures like data obfuscation and adversarial training, while considering the energy and implementation costs that may affect their practicality.